-Median residential sales in the County have increased by an average of 32.0% comparing fiscal year 2015 to 2016.
-The median sales price of owner-occupied residential properties in the County has also increased during this time period from \$279,189 in 2015 to \$288,000 in 2016.
+According to the State Department of Assessments and Taxation, median residential sales of owner occupied properties in the County have increased by 7.7% from fiscal year 2020 to fiscal year 2021.
+The median sales price of these properties has also increased during this time period from \$355,000 in fiscal year 2020 to \$382,270 in fiscal year 2021.